hthemanttiwari/Python_0_to_hero/README.md

 Day 6: Learned about
     (1) Creating your own functions.
     (2) Built-in functions.
 Please visit "https://docs.python.org/3/library/functions.html" for more details about built-in functions.
-    (2) Please Mind Indentation in Python.
+    (3) Please Mind Indentation in Python.
 Please visit "https://peps.python.org/pep-0008/" to know more about indentation.

+Day 7: Learned about
+    (1) Python For and In.
+Please visit "https://developers.google.com/edu/python/lists#for-and-in" for more details.
+    (2) Python List.
+Please visit "https://developers.google.com/edu/python/lists#range" for more details.
+    (3) Import in Python.
+Please visit "https://www.askpython.com/python/python-import-statement" for more details.
+    (4) Hangman Project Guessing the word.